The continuity of Beurling density and Beurling dimension of spectra of a class of self-affine spectral measures: Introduction

+To make the above third phenomenon precise, we recall the notion of Beurling dimension.
+For a discrete set $\Lambda\subseteq\R^d$ and $r>0$, the \textit{upper $r$-Beurling density} of $\Lambda$ is defined by

+where $\#E$ is the cardinality of the set $E$ and $B(x, h)$ is the open ball with center $x$ and radius $h$.
+The {\it Beurling dimension} of $\Lambda$ is then

-Many new exotic phenomena different from the classic spectral measure theory (Lebesgue measure) have been found \cite{ADH22,AL23,Dai16,DHLai13,DHS09,DH16,DJ07,FHW18,LW1,LW2,LW3,Liu21,ZLC19}.
-In particular, it was shown that for a class of Moran spectral measure including $\mu_{4,\{0,2\}}$, the Beurling dimension (see the definition in Section 2) of spectra possesses the intermediate value property \cite{LW1}.
-We present the precise result for $\mu_{4,\{0,2\}}$. \begin{theorem} \cite{DHLai13,DHSW11,LW1} For any orthogonal set $\Lambda$ of $\mu_{4,\{0,2\}}$, i.e., $E(\Lambda)$ is orthogonal in $L^2(\mu_{4,\{0,2\}})$, $\dim_{Be}(\Lambda)\leq \frac{1}{2}$, where $\dim_{Be}$ denotes the Beurling dimension.
-Moreover, for any $t\in [0,\frac{1}{2}]$, there exists a spectrum $\Lambda_t$ such that $\dim_{Be}(\Lambda)=t$. \end{theorem}
+In the classical setting, the Beurling density plays a key role (e.g., the classic density result of Landau \cite{Lan67}), whereas for singular continuous spectral measures the Beurling dimension has become a fundamental tool in the study of spectral structure.
+In particular, for a class of Moran spectral measures including $\mu_{4,\{0,2\}}$, an intermediate value property was established in \cite{LW1}.
+We present the precise result for $\mu_{4,\{0,2\}}$. \begin{theorem}[\cite{DHSW11,LW1}] For any orthogonal set $\Lambda$ of $\mu_{4,\{0,2\}}$, i.e., $E(\Lambda)$ is orthogonal in $L^2(\mu_{4,\{0,2\}})$, we have that $\dim_{Be}(\Lambda)\leq \frac{1}{2}$.
+Moreover, for any $t\in [0,\frac{1}{2}]$, there exists a spectrum $\Lambda_t$ such that $\dim_{Be}(\Lambda_t)=t$. \end{theorem}

-Based on this, Dai \footnote{It is worth pointing out that we obtained Theorem \ref{interddd} in 2020 (published in 2024), and shortly after, Dai raised Question \ref{queb}.} \cite{Dai23} subsequently posed the following question: \begin{question} For any $(t,s)\in(0,\frac{1}{2}]\times[0,\infty)$, whether there exists a spectrum $\Lambda:=\Lambda_{t,s}$ of $\mu_{4,\{0,2\}}$ such that
+Based on this, Dai \footnote{It is worth pointing out that we obtained Theorem \ref{interddd} in 2020 (published in 2024), and shortly after, Dai raised Question \ref{queb}.} \cite{Dai23} subsequently posed the following question: \begin{question} For any $(t,s)\in(0,\frac{1}{2})\times[0,\infty)$, does there exist a spectrum $\Lambda:=\Lambda_{t,s}$ of $\mu_{4,\{0,2\}}$ such that

-\end{question} Here, $D_{t}^+$ denotes the $t$-Beurling density.
-We conjecture that the outcome would hold in the affirmative; however, Question \ref{queb} remains unresolved and persists as an open problem in the current literature.
+\end{question} \begin{remark} When $t=0$, it is easy to see that $s$ can only be infinity.
+When $t=\frac{1}{2}$, Wu and the second author proved in \cite{WW24} that for any regular spectrum $\Lambda$ of $\mu_{4,\{0,2\}}$, $D_{\frac{1}{2}}^+(\Lambda)\leq \sqrt{6}$ and this bound is attainable; they also conjectured that the same bound holds for all spectra.
+If this conjecture is true, then for $t=\frac{1}{2}$ one would expect $s\in[0,\sqrt{6}]$. \end{remark} We conjecture that the answer to Question \ref{queb} is affirmative; however, it remains unresolved and persists as an open problem in the current literature.
 Instead, by substituting $\mu_{4,\{0,2\}}$ with a class of self-affine measures on the plane, we establish analogous conclusions to those in Question \ref{queb}.

 Let $R\in M_n(\Z)$ be an expanding matrix, i.e., all eigenvalues of the integer matrix $R$ have moduli strictly larger than $1$.
 Let $D\subseteq \Z^d$ be a finite subset.
 Then by Hutchinson's theorem \cite{Fal14}, there exists a unique Borel probability measure $\mu:=\mu_{R,B}$, which satisfies